Objectivco/wordpress-simple-settings/README.md

 Change Log
 --------
+### 0.7.2
+- Pass NULL as old value if there isn't an old value.

 ### 0.7.1
 - WordPress coding standards
 - Don't save to db for reach setting on save_settings().
 Defer to the end.